DavidHowlett/vollyball_scheduling/problem_statement.md

 Program output
 --------------

-- Main output will be a team focused table:
+- The main output will be a team focused table:
   - Teams on the left
   - Dates at the top
   - Total number of games per team on the right
   - The bulk of the table will be a venue if there is a game and "." if there is no game
-- Second output will be a match focused table.
+- The second output will be a match focused table.
 Each triangle will be three grouped rows.
   - The second two rows should be the matches played by the home team
   - The columns in order are:
     - League